AelinXYZ/aelin/README.md

 NOTE if SPONSOR never finds a deal this is the end of their journey and the PURCHASER can retrieve their purchase tokens at the end of the `_duration`

-If a deal is found, the SPONSOR must wait for `PURCHASER step 1` to be completed and the purchase expiry period to end before going to `SPONSOR step 2`.
+If a deal is found, the SPONSOR must wait for `PURCHASER step 1 (Enter the Pool)` to be completed and the purchase expiry period to end before going to create a deal in step 2.

-**SPONSOR STEP 2**: Creates a deal by calling `AelinPool.createDeal(...)`
+**SPONSOR STEP 2 (Create a Deal)**: Creates a deal by calling `AelinPool.createDeal(...)`

 Modifiers: